-The following letter has been submitted to Governor Walker on August 15th, 2016.
+The following letter was submitted to Governor Walker on August 15th, 2016.

 The letter has 150 signatories (from 28 Alaska communities), including several former Alaska Board of Game members, a former ADFG commissioner, a former gubernatorial Chief of Staff, scientists, writers, photographers, doctors, lawyers, artists, musicians, teachers, hunters business owners, and so forth — all Alaskans, all with equal constitutional say re: Alaska wildlife.

 Honorable Bill Walker, Governor

 P.O.
 Box 110001